 - Optional: If you already have crates but they’re not the right color you can spray paint them the color of your choice with plastic spray paint

 How to Make Your Own Storage Shelves

 Use the zip ties to secure your crates together.
 In the picture above I used six crates but you could easily use more.
 You can also make double sided shelving units by securing two sets of crates back to back.
 The double sided shelves are more sturdy and don’t tip over.
 If your single sided crate storage unit is too tall you can secure it to the wall so it won’t fall over.

-Check out my Pinterest board for more classroom storage ideas!
+Follow my Storage board on Pinterest board for more great ideas!